-This simple Bitcoin mining calculator will allow you to determine how much you can profit from a certain Bitcoin miner.
-It takes into account all relevant costs such as hardware, electricity and fees.
-See below for detailed instructions on how to use it.
+This simple Bitcoin mining calculator will allow you to determine how much can you profit from a certain Bitcoin miner.
+It takes into account all relevant costs, such as hardware, electricity, and fees.
+See detailed instructions on how to use it below.

 |BTC/USD Exchange Rate|